Block Exemption Regulation: Background

-Recently, in May 2010 a new law has passed by the European Commission Competition legislatives and it came into effect from June 1, 2010.
+In May 2010 a new law was passed by the European Commission Competition legislatives, THis law came into effect from June 1, 2010.

 The automobile industry

 Several countries in the EU region responded to the EC block exemption regulations with strategies to enforce them, making competition better among automobile dealers and manufacturers in their countries.
 An example of this is the ‘Car Notice’ passed by the Swiss Competition Commission in 2002.

 A transition period was provided by the European Commission extends the previous 2002 for three years, till 2013.
 During this three years only the sales of new cars are affected by the new BER passed by the EC which came into effect on 1 June 2010.